VictoriaShalabaeva/Visit-Moscow/README.md

 - The *Home* page:

-  - contains an appealing background image and a Bootstap jumbotron-style component that catches the user's attention.
+  - contains an appealing background image and a Bootstap jumbotron-style component that catch the user's attention.
   - shows an actual Moscow weather.
   - Bootstrap buttons linking to *Things to do* and *Contact* pages.